 TMJ Treatment at Richmond West Dental

-To diagnose your TMD, we’ll first ask you questions regarding your health history.
-Some conditions, such as sinus problems and gum disease, may make you more susceptible to temporomandibular disorders.
-We’ll also conduct a thorough physical check to determine whether you are showing any of the signs mentioned above.
-Where necessary, we may require x-rays and magnetic resonance imaging (MRI) scans to have an in-depth look at the positioning of your jaws and temporomandibular joint.
+In order to diagnose your TMJ, we will ask you questions about your health history.
+You may be more susceptible to temporomandibular disorders if you have sinus problems or gum disease.
+We will also perform a thorough physical examination to determine if you are showing any of the signs described above.
+An x-ray and magnetic resonance imaging (MRI) scan may be needed in certain situations to assess the movement of the jaws and the temporomandibular joint.

-Depending on the outcome of the physical check and radiography results, our dentists will determine whether you need the attention of a maxillofacial surgeon.
-Our dentist may also prescribe anti-inflammatory drugs to relieve muscle pains.
-If the disorders are a result of teeth grinding, the dentist may recommend a nightguard.
+Based on the results of the physical examination and radiography, our dentists will determine whether you need to see a maxillofacial surgeon.
+Occasionally, our dentist will prescribe anti-inflammatory drugs to relieve muscle pain.
+The dentist may recommend a nightguard if the disorders are caused by teeth grinding.

 Home Remedies for TMJ Disorders

-- Avoid sudden and extreme jaw movements as these overextend your jaw and worsen the pain
+- Avoid sudden, extreme movements of your jaw as these can hurt your jaw and make it worse

-- Practice proper posture and avoid gripping your phone between your ear and shoulder
+- Make sure that you maintain proper posture when holding your phone and avoid holding it between your ear and shoulder

 - Use cold packs to alleviate pain and swelling